orkets/orkets/README.md

 Lian-Yu --> beginner CTF box Capture the flags and have fun.

-Tools used in this write up
+Tools used in this write up.

 -Reconnaissance
   * nmap